 I am Mike Oiseth, living in Bloomington, Minnesota.

-This is a web site about the early years of a Norwegian-American community established before Minnesota became a state in 1858, and about many of the individuals who have lived in it.
-On these pages and by way of the links found here is local history, biography, and a full fledged Genealogy Database for several thousand persons who once called this place home.
+This is a web site about the early years of a Norwegian-American community established before Minnesota became a state in 1858, and about many of the individuals who have lived in Olmsted and Dodge counties.
+On these pages and by way of the links found here is local history, biography, and an extensive Genealogy Database for many thousand of persons who once called this place home (along with some of their ancestors and descendants).

-The Research Helps section of these pages, aims to help others conducting genealogical research on Norwegians who immigrated to the United States.
+The Research Suggestions section aims to help others conducting genealogical research on Norwegians who immigrated to the United States.

 Through this web site I hope to encourage the collaborative efforts of those with ancestors in the Dodge-Olmsted community.
-Please share your questions, answers, and your resources helping us to more fully understand those lives of long ago.
+Please share your questions, answers, and the resources you may have to help us more fully understand those lives of long ago.

 I learned that this particular Norwegian community of southwest Olmsted and southeast Dodge counties had its beginnings about 1853 as a settlement historians have called either the “Rock Dell settlement” (named for an Olmsted County township that borders on Dodge County) — or “St. Olaf settlement,” for its early Norwegian Lutheran congregation organized in 1856 by one of the very first ministers among the Norwegians in America, Pastor Claus L. Clausen.